jkbrsn/wadjit/README.md

 - `DNSRefreshTTL` honors observed DNS TTLs (clamped by optional `TTLMin`/`TTLMax`) and forces a fresh lookup once the TTL elapses.
 Failed refreshes reuse the cached address by default; set `DisableFallback` to drop it instead.
 TTLs ≤ 0 are treated as “expire immediately,” ensuring the next request resolves again unless fallback keeps the previous address alive.
 - `DNSRefreshCadence` ignores TTL and instead re-lookups on a fixed cadence you supply; it still records the resolver's TTL for observability.
 Failed refreshes reuse the cached address unless `DisableFallback` is set.

 Guard rails add safety nets on top of any mode.
-Configure `GuardRailPolicy` with a consecutive error threshold, optional rolling window, and an action:
+Configure `DNSGuardRailPolicy` with a consecutive error threshold, optional rolling window, and an action:

-- `GuardRailActionFlush` drops idle connections after the threshold, ensuring the next request redials.
+- `DNSGuardRailActionFlush` drops idle connections after the threshold, ensuring the next request redials.
-- `GuardRailActionForceLookup` also sets a `forceLookup` flag so the next request performs a fresh DNS resolution before dialing.
+- `DNSGuardRailActionForceLookup` also sets a `forceLookup` flag so the next request performs a fresh DNS resolution before dialing.

 Set a global default for every watcher by supplying `wadjit.WithDefaultDNSPolicy(...)` when creating the Wadjit.
 Endpoints that do not call `WithDNSPolicy` inherit this default automatically, while explicit endpoint policies still win.